jasondwyer/jasondwyer.github.io/aboutme.md

 }
 ```

-I am a neuroscientist and software developer, and I'm deeply interested in the interface of those things.
+I am currently a Fellow for Insight Data Science focused on machine learning.
+In the past I studied neuroscience and software development, and I'm deeply interested in the interface of those things.
 I believe that biology and neuroscience can significantly inform software development and vice versa.
-I develop mostly for objective c, javascript (node.js) and python.
-In my spare time I am developing several side projects in machine learning and mobile dev (iOS), and I founded @branebits, an indie game studio that makes games for iPhone and iPad.
+I develop mostly for Objective C, Javascript (Node.js) and Python.
+In my spare time I am developing several side projects in machine learning and mobile development (iOS and Android), and I founded @branebits, an indie game studio that makes games for iPhone and iPad.

 **_Education_**